-Significant voltage anomalies with different signs were observed during freezing and thawing, with voltages between one embedded and one standing electrode considerably higher than between both embedded and both standing electrodes (Fig. 7c; potential between both standing electrodes not shown here for clarity but is presented in Fig. S9).
-We explain this observation with concentration/diffusion potentials created within the standing electrodes during temperature changes, caused by different thermal characteristics of electrode and soil.
+- 5 a freezing and a thawing cycle in a climate chamber, while the electrical voltages between electrodes were measuredrecorded.
+Significant voltage anomalies with different signs were observed during freezing and thawing, with voltages between one embedded and one standing electrode considerably higher than between both embedded and both standing electrodes (Fig. 7c, potential between both standing electrodes not shown here for clarity, but is presented in Fig. S9).
+We explain this observation with concentration/diffusion potentials created within the standing electrodes during temperature changes, caused by different - 10 thermal characteristics of electrode and soil.
 This is further supported by the observed surface temperature difference between electrodes and soil via thermal camera (Fig. 7b).
-An additional component, expected in all measurements, is freezing potentials, caused by the onset of freezing in the sample (e.g., Rao and Hanley, 1980; Hanley and Rao, 1980).
-In addition, even in climate chambers, it can be expected that the soil sample will freeze and thaw nonuniformly, which could lead to changes in pore pressure, fluid redistribution, and corresponding changes in fluid chemistry.
-All these processes can in turn generate electrical potentials, which we expect to contribute to the observed transient SP signals and should be kept in mind when analyzing transient signals formed during freezing and thawing situations with respect to water flow.
-However, we note that the results observed in the laboratory experiment should only be used for qualitative assessment of field data.
-We expect the observed amplitudes to be much higher than encountered in the field due to the larger temperature gradients, associated with larger SP effects, used in the experiment.
+An additional component, expected in all measurements, are freezing potentials, caused by the onset of freezing in the sample (e.g., Rao and Hanley, 1980; Hanley and Rao, 1980).
+In addition, even in climate chambers it can be expected that the soil sample will freeze and thaw non-uniformly, which could lead to changes in pore pressure, fluid redistribution, and corresponding changes in fluid chemistry.
+All these processes can in turn generate elec- - 15 trical potentials, which we expect to contribute to the observed transient SP signals and should be kept in mind when analyzing transient signals formed during freezing and thawing situations with respect to water flow.
+However, we note that the results observed in the laboratory experiment should only be used for qualitative assessment of field data: We expect the observed amplitudes to be much higher than encountered in the field due to the large temperature gradients, associated with larger SP effects, used in the experiment.